 The stick figure in a wheelchair has become one of the most widely-used and instantly recognised disability access symbols in the world – but is it time for a new one?
 The debate begins….

 Why go to the expense and bother of changing something that has been working perfectly well on almost every public toilet and building in the developed world since 1969?
 After all, if it ‘aint broke, don’t fix it.
 A lot has changed since 1969 and not least of all, the lives of people with disabilities, all kinds of disabilities.
 If we want to push for a healthier respect for disability, the symbol could be a chance to get people thinking.
 It is an opportunity, perhaps, to allow people to absorb a more positive concept of disability without being force-fed or consciously aware of doing so.

 One of the difficulties is that it may require pinball wizardry to create an inclusive signage for disability that embraces all types of disability, not just wheelchair-users.
 Apart from people with visual impairment and mental health difficulties, there are people on their feet who may use a stick or crutches.
 Then there are a range of people with invisible disability, who frequently feel intimidated using facilities for disabled people.
-This includes deaf people and others who can walk unaided.

 The accessibility factor